Schleidens/Schleidens/README.md

 - 👀 _I'm currently available for work, and looking for Full-Time Remote Opportunities._
 - 🚀 _I’m currently working on a [SuperBlaBlaland](https://www.superblablaland.com/)_
-- 🔭 _I’m currently Hacking with Node/Express/typescript | Vuejs/ReactJs/TS | Firebase_
+- 🔭 _I’m currently Hacking with Node/Express/typescript | /ReactJs/NextJs/TS | Firebase_
-- ⚡ _I'm currently learning flutter_
+- ⚡ _I'm currently learning GameDev_
 - 🎙 _Speaking in twitter spaces about programming, opensource and other tech related stuffs_

   </b>